bpesquet/mlkatas/README.md

 ![stability-wip](https://img.shields.io/badge/stability-work_in_progress-lightgrey.svg)
 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)

 This repository contains a series of exercises for practicing your ML and Deep Learning skills, under the form of self-correcting Jupyter notebooks.
+Associated examples can be found in the [Machine Learning Handbook](https://github.com/bpesquet/machine-learning-handbook) repository.

 It is part of the Machine Learning course taught at the [Graduate School of Cognitive Engineering](https://www.bordeaux-inp.fr/en) (ENSC).